 Mistake 6: Ignoring the Trivial Many Completely

-The “trivial many” aren’t zero-value tasks.
-They’re lower-value relative to the vital few.
-Some of them still need to happen – they may just need to happen faster, be delegated, or be batched differently.
+The “trivial many” are not zero-value tasks.
+They are lower-value relative to the vital few.
+Some of them still need to happen.
+They may just need to happen faster, be delegated, or be batched differently.
 Pareto analysis identifies where the greatest returns on effort exist, but it does not mean everything outside the vital few is worthless.
 The method tells you what to prioritize, not what to abandon.

 Mistake 7: Using Pareto Analysis When the Conditions Are Wrong